 Reassess the future of banking and strategy

-How should banks reassess their strategies after the global banking crisis?
-What are the strategic implications of the new Basel 3 regulations on capital and liquidity?
+How should banks reassess their strategies after the global financial crisis?
+What are the strategic implications of the Basel 3 regulations on capital and liquidity?
 How will big data and digital banking change the future of banking?
 How to sustain revenue growth?
-The Strategic Management in Banking programme provides senior bankers and board members with the opportunity to reassess and explore the future of banking, developing new approaches for strong strategic management in a rapidly changing environment.
+The Strategic Management in Banking programme provides senior bankers and board members with the opportunity to reassess and explore the future of banking, developing new approaches for strategic management in a fast changing environment.

 How you benefit

 - Build a command of strategic positioning.
 Gain expertise in strategic positioning, including competition with new entrants and growth.

 - Reassess asset management and private banking.
 Explore and anticipate the future of asset management and private banking.

 - Master big data and digital banking strategies.
 Learn to use big data, social media and digital banking to develop new ideas for cultivating customer-centricity.